omartamer630/graphic_project/README.md

 **Purpose:** Requests window redraw.
 - `glutPostRedisplay()`: Marks window for redisplay
 - Causes `OnDisplay()` to be called
-- Updates screen with new color
+- Updates screen with new color and line position
 - Efficient: only redraws when needed

 ---